leolanese/Angular-CRUD/README.md

-# angular-crud
+# Angular CRUD

 ## How to run the app?

-- Run `npm install` to install required dependencies.
+* Run `npm install` to install required dependencies.
-- Run `ng serve` to run the angular app
+* Run `ng serve` to run the angular app
-- Start the Angular-CRUD Stack backend
+* Start the Angular-CRUD Stack backend
   - `cd backend` to enter into the backend folder
   - `nodemon server` to start the nodemon server
   - `mongod` to start the mongoDB shell